Meet my Executive Assistant, Sarah.

 - books my house cleaner to come every few weeks

-- books a stay-at-home mom to come over and file my receipts for me
+- books a local assistant to come over and file my receipts for me

 - a few times per year arranges dinner parties at my house for local business friends.
 If she didn’t handle all the pre-party logistics, there’s no way I’d ever host them.

 Looking back, I can’t fathom how I EVER existed without Sarah.

 But it wasn’t always this way…